geosolutions-it/MapStore2/docs/user-guide/catalog.md

 <img src="../img/catalog/cog_service.jpg" class="ms-docimage"  style="max-width:600px;"/>

+!!!
+Note
+    To be able to view COG layers in different projections it is necessary to add the reference systems supported by the GOG in the MapStore [projectionDefs configuration](https://docs.mapstore.geosolutionsgroup.com/en/latest/developer-guide/local-config/#projectiondefs-configuration)

 #### Advanced Settings

 In addition to the standard options, only for COG catalog sources, through the **Advanced Settings** the user can configure also the following option: